 This is important to help stop the spread of Covid 19.

 If you do not complete the questionnaire then you will be contacted by NHS Test and Trace reminding you to isolate and to collect the details of your close contacts.

 If you can't be contacted by NHS Test and Trace then Haveing Council will attempt to call you.

 If we can't make contact over the phone a member of the Havering Council Outbreak Control Team will visit your address to make contact with you or leave a letter.

-To apply and see what other financial help may be available to you, see our Covid 19 financial advice page.
+To see the full list of financial help that may be available to you please see our Covid 19 financial advice page.